gigascience/gigadb-website/README.md

 ## Installation

-Please see the file called INSTALL.md.
+Please see the file called INSTALL.md in the docs directory.

 ## Licensing